mlrun/demos/README.md

 # End to End MLRun Demos

-The following examples demonstrate complete machine learning pipelines which include data collection, data preparation, model training and automated deployment.
+The following examples demonstrate complete machine learning pipelines which include data collection, data preparation, model training, validation and automated deployment.

 The examples demonstrate how you can:
- * Run pipelines on locally on a notebook.
+ * Run ML functions and pipelines locally on a notebook.
  * Run some or all tasks on an elastic Kubernetes cluster using serverless functions.
  * Create automated ML workflows using [KubeFlow Pipelines](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/).